 Starbucks loses bid to delay union vote count in 3 NY stores

-Dec 7 (Reuters) - Starbucks Corp SBUX.O on Tuesday lost its bid with the National Labor Relations Board to delay a union election at three of the coffee chain's locations in Buffalo, New York.
+NEW YORK, Dec 7 (Reuters) - Starbucks Corp SBUX.O on Tuesday lost its bid with the National Labor Relations Board (NLRB) to delay a union election at three of the coffee chain's locations in Buffalo, New York.

-The NLRB decision means that a vote count will go forward later this week for workers in those stores who have been voting by sending ballots in the mail.
+Workers received ballots in the mail in November and began sending them in.
+The NLRB will count them up on Thursday, but the company had tried to delay the tally with its objection to parts of the election process.
+The NLRB decision means that a vote count will go forward.

+A union win at any U.S. Starbucks location would be a blow to the company's image as it has touted itself as a progressive, worker-friendly employer.

 ((Hilary.Russ@thomsonreuters.com; +1 (646) 223-7381; Reuters Messaging: hilary.russ.thomsonreuters.com@reuters.net))